Skip to content

 Note: Particular non-cash benefits may be taxed using special rates and formulas.
 Please refer to the IRD website for further details on these benefits.

-Deductions for taxable income
+Strategic Deductions for 2026

 • These are some allowable deductions that you may claim as expenses throughout the year:

-• Self education expenses
+• Self-education expenses

 • Charitable donations to approved organizations